Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool shows current recovery status and lists specific metrics (device scores, HRV, sleep quality, training load).
-It distinguishes from sibling tools like get_sleep_data and get_activity_data by focusing on recovery.
+The description clearly states it 'shows current recovery status' and lists specific metrics (device scores, HRV, sleep quality, training load), distinguishing it from sibling tools like get_sleep_data or get_activity_data which focus on raw data rather than aggregated recovery metrics.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.